w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Denial of service** (Threats to Availability and Continuity):
   - *Description*: Exhausting resources needed to provide service
   - *Mitigations*:
-    - Use a decentralized VRP for verification
+    - Use a decentralized VDR for verification

   - **Elevation of privilege**  (Threats to Authorization):
     - *Description*: Allowing someone to do something they are not authorized to do